|Bleeding Radiators||Central Heating Set Up||Pipe Insulation|

 |Boiler Types||Central Heating Control||Temperature Measurement|

 Setting up and balancing the system means adjusting all the various thermostatic valves, thermostats (including the boiler thermostat) and the pump speed to give the desired temperature in each room for the least energy use.
-Doing this is a way to maximise the efficiency of the system plus save money and energy whilst helping the environment at the same time.
+This maximises the efficiency of the system plus saves money and energy whilst helping the environment at the same time.

 Before embarking on what can be a time consuming process it is worth finding out whether the system needs balancing.
 With the system at normal working temperature and all thermostatically controlled valves on the radiators fully open (remembering to record their original positions) measure the temperature difference across each radiator.
 If this difference is significantly different from 12 degrees Centigrade (20 degrees Fahrenheit) for any radiator then adjustment is required.
 If all radiators have a similar drop that is not 12 degrees Centigrade (20 degrees Fahrenheit) it may only be necessary to adjust the pump speed and/or boiler temperature - see step 17 below onwards.
 If any radiators are significantly cooler at the top compared to the bottom then try bleeding the radiator before measuring the temperature drop.
 It is a waste of time trying to do this on a hot summers day as the system will probably not need to work at all and some strange results will occur.
 If any radiators are not working at all and they used to work try bleeding the radiator.
 Don't forget that towel rails in bathrooms heated by the system need to be dealt with just like radiators.
 If these tips don't solve the problem the radiator faults page will help with suggestions.